microsoft/ApplicationInsights-JS/CONTRIBUTING.md

     This will run tests in all packages in parallel.

 If you are changing package versions or adding/removing any package dependencies, run> **rush update --purge --recheck --full** before building.
-Please check-in any files that change under vNext\common\ folder.
+Please check-in any files that change under common\ folder.